Almost 40% of British homebuyers viewed fewer than five properties before buying their current home, new Which? research has found.

 The estate agent then told the couple that the property would be going to sealed bids.

-‘We didn’t know what that meant!
-Luckily we had a friend who was also a first-time buyer and had just been through the sealed bids process herself.
-She had bid above the asking price, which made us feel better about the high offer that we submitted,’ Jen says.
+'We didn't know what that meant!
+Luckily we had a friend who was also a and had just been through the sealed bids process herself.
+She had bid above the asking price, which made us feel better about the high offer that we submitted,' Jen says.

 'We took a walk on the Sunday to decide on everything, which was so important for us.
 It's a process that makes you panic and so we spent a lot of time researching other properties on the street and being very logical about our offer.